muratk5n/thirdwave/en/README.md

 ---

 "'Tightening financial conditions' is euphemism for lower stock prices.
-But FED thinks rate hikes will not cause unemployment but rain in prices" \#JimBianco
+FED thinks rate hikes will not cause unemployment but rain in prices" \#JimBianco

 ---